-7.3.10 Accurate Current Limit Operation and Maximum Switchign Frequency
+7.3.10 Accurate Current Limit Operation and Maximum Switching Frequency

-The TPS54340B-Q1 device implements peak-current-mode control in which the COMP-pin voltage controls the peak current of the high-side MOSFET.
-A signal proportional to the high-side switch current and the COMP pin voltage are compared each cycle.
-When the peak switch current intersects the COMP control voltage, the high-side switch turns off.
+The TPS54360B-Q1 implements peak current mode control in which the COMP-pin voltage controls the peak current of the high-side MOSFET.
+A signal proportional to the high-side switch current and the COMP-pin voltage are compared each cycle.
+When the peak switch current intersects the COMP control voltage, the high-side switch is turned off.
 During overcurrent conditions that pull the output voltage low, the error amplifier increases switch current by driving the COMP pin high.
-The error amplifier output is clamped internally at a level which sets the peak switch-current limit.
-The TPS54340B-Q1 device provides an accurate current limit threshold with a typical current limit delay of 60 ns.
+The error amplifier output is clamped internally at a level which sets the peak switch current limit.
+The TPS54360B-Q1 provides an accurate current limit threshold with a typical current limit delay of 60 ns.
 With smaller inductor values, the delay results in a higher peak inductor current.
 The relationship between the inductor value and the peak inductor current is shown in Figure 24.

-Figure 24. current limit Delay
+Figure 24.
+Current Limit Delay

-To protect the converter in overload conditions at higher switching frequencies and input voltages, the TPS54340B-Q1 device implements a frequency foldback.
-The oscillator frequency is divided by 1, 2, 4, and 8 as the FB pin voltage falls from 0.8 V to 0 V. The TPS54340B-Q1 device uses a digital-frequency foldback to enable synchronization to an external clock during normal start-up and fault conditions.
-During short circuit events, the inductor current exceeds the peak current limit because of the high input voltage and the minimum-controllable on time.
-When the shorted load forces the output voltage low, the inductor current decreases slowly during the switch-off time.
+To protect the converter in overload conditions at higher switching frequencies and input voltages, the TPS54360B-Q1 implements a frequency foldback.
+The oscillator frequency is divided by 1, 2, 4, and 8 as the FBpin voltage falls from 0.8 V to 0 V. The TPS54360B-Q1 uses a digital frequency foldback to enable synchronization to an external clock during normal start-up and fault conditions.
+During short-circuit events, the inductor current can exceed the peak current limit because of the high input voltage and the minimum controllable on time.
+When the output voltage is forced low by the shorted load, the inductor current decreases slowly during the switch-off time.
 The frequency foldback effectively increases the off time by increasing the period of the switching cycle providing more time for the inductor current to ramp down.

-With a maximum frequency-foldback ratio of 8, there is a maximum frequency at which the inductor current is controlled by frequency-foldback protection.
-Equation 10 calculates the maximum switching frequency at which the inductor current remains under control when V{OUT} is forced to $V{OUT(SC)}$.
+With a maximum frequency foldback ratio of 8, there is a maximum frequency at which the inductor current is controlled by frequency foldback protection.
+Equation 9 calculates the maximum switching frequency at which the inductor current remains under control when V{OUT} is forced to V{OUT(SC)}.
 The selected operating frequency must not exceed the calculated value.

-Equation 9 calculates the maximum switching-frequency limitation set by the minimum-controllable on time and the input-to-output step-down ratio.
+Equation 8 calculates the maximum switching frequency limitation set by the minimum controllable on time and the input to output step down ratio.
 Setting the switching frequency above this value causes the regulator to skip switching pulses to achieve the low duty cycle required at maximum input voltage.

-$$f{SW(maxskip)} = \frac{1}{t{ON}} \times \left(\frac{I_O \times R{dc} + V{OUT} + V_d}{V{IN} - I_O \times R{DS(on)} + V_d} \right)$$ (9)
+$$f{SW(shift)} = \frac{1}{t{ON}} \times \left(\frac{I_O \times R{dc} + V{OUT} + V_d}{V{IN} - I_O \times R{DS(on)} + V_d} \right)$$ where